aneesh-joseph/airflow-tests/BREEZE.rst

 Installation
 ============

-Installation is as easy as checking out Airflow repository and running Breeze command.
+Installation is easy as checking out Airflow repository and running Breeze command.
 You enter the Breeze test environment by running the ``./breeze`` script.
 You can run it with the ``help`` command to see the list of available options.
 See `Breeze Command-Line Interface Reference`_ for details.